-Protect areas of native vegetation and existing stands of significant trees within the environs of Bruce’s Creek to preserve habitat.Facilitate open space connections into the Bruce’s Creek corridor.
+Protect and regenerate areas of native vegetation and existing stands of significant trees within the environs of Bruce’s Creek to preserve and improve habitat.

+Support the use of Bruce’s Creek as an active transport corridor.

+Protect and enhance the function of and connectivity between the key environmental assets of Bruce’s Creek and the Bannockburn Flora and Fauna Reserve.

+Facilitate open space connections into the Bruce’s Creek corridor.

 Provide walking and cycling trails, preferably on the eastern side of the creek.
 Protect vistas, view lines and visual amenity along the creek environs.